JelleZijlstra/autotyping/README.md

   new type checker errors.
 It includes all of `--safe` as well as `--bool-param`, `--int-param`, `--float-param`, `--str-param`, `--bytes-param`, and `--annotate-imprecise-magics`.

+# Limitations

+Autotyping is intended to be a simple tool that uses heuristics to find annotations that would be tedious to add by hand.
+The heuristics may fail, and after you run autotyping you should run a type checker to verify that the types it added are correct.

+Known limitations:

+- autotyping does not model code flow through a function, so it may miss implicit `None` returns

 # Changelog